Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 Welcome to the program.

-Hey, thanks very much.
+Hey, hey, thanks very much.

 Nice to have you on the show, sir.

-You just refuse to participate.
+You just refuse to participate in the recession.

-I don't know that he meant they're not capable, or it's just it's unacceptable.
+I don't know that he meant they're not capable or it's just it's unacceptable.

 We can't have a civil war.

-Uh and you have an interesting take.
+And you have an interesting take.

-Uh anybody who quotes me has an interesting take.
+Anybody who quotes me has an interesting take.

-You're gonna have a recession, fine.
+You're going to have a recession?

 Don't participate in it.